scupit/gcmake-rust/README.md

 - Generate new C/C++ projects, subprojects, and test projects.
 - Generate header, source, and template-impl files in-tree.

+## Project Overview

+The project overview is part of the documentation, and is found in [docs/overview.md](docs/overview.md).

 ## Build Requirements

 - A [Rust toolchain](https://www.rust-lang.org/tools/install)